WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Database normalization is the process of organizing data in a relational database to improve data integrity and reduce redundancy.
 Normalization ensures that data is organized in a way that makes sense for the data model and attributes, and that the database functions efficiently.

-MySQL `apache_logs` Schema has 48 Tables, 849 Columns, 149 Indexes, 66 Views, 7 Stored Procedures and 42 Functions to process Apache Access log in 4 formats
+MySQL `apache_logs` Schema currently has 49 Tables, 853 Columns, 168 Indexes, 66 Views, 7 Stored Procedures and 43 Functions to process Apache Access log in 4 formats
 & Apache Error log in 2 formats.
 Database normalization at work!
 ## MySQL Access Log View by URI
 MySQL View - apache_logs.access_requri_list - data from LogFormat: combined & csv2mysql